chaudharirohit2810/Nucleus_StackHack-2.0/README.md

 ## 👨🏻‍💻 About The Project

-Implementation of project for StackHack2.0 hackathon on Hackerearth.
+This application promises to provide a single platform with not so complicated and very simple virtual travel of all the daily / long term activities observed in any company between a HR and company employees.
+This project delivers a simple solution to track activities such as bonuses, leaves, employee attendance, etc. at one place with organized and informative views, both for HR as well as employee.
+Employees can visit this portal, mark their attendance, request for leaves / bonuses, checkout FAQs, checkout what team they have been allotted to, etc. A HR being an admin on this portal has additional privileges on top of employees i.e. to keep a watch on all the employees, grant bonuses or approve leaves, update company policy, and much more.
+(More detailed overview of features given below).

 ## 🌟 Features

 ### Employee

+-   Dashboard:

+    -   [x] Update Profile

+    -   [x] Checkout Team Members

+    -   [x] Search (Name), Sort and Filter options (Email, Phone, Team, Role)

 -   Attendance & Leave Management:

     -   [x] Mark & View Attendance

     -   [x] Request a Leave

 -   Payroll Management:

     -   [x] Request for loans

     -   [x] Request for bonus

--   Company related docs
+-   Company related docs:

     -   [x] Checkout FAQs

     -   [x] Read Company Policy

     -   [x] Checkout company holidays

 ### HR

+-   Dashboard:

+    -   [x] Organised views to navigate:
+        -   All Employees
+        -   Employees grouped team wise
+        -   Employees grouped role wise
+    -   [x] Search (Name, Team, Role), Sort and Filter options (Email, Phone, Team, Role)

+-   Dashboard -> Employee Details:

+    -   [x] Checkout Details of each employee (In detailed view)
--   Promote or Demote Employees
+    -   [x] Promote or Demote Employees

+-   Attendance & Leave Management:

+    -   [x] View Employee Attendance (Filter options between months, year, days)

+    -   [x] Approve / Reject pending employee Leave

+-   Payroll Management:

+    -   [x] Approve / Reject requested loans

+    -   [x] Approve / Reject requested bonus
+    -   [x] Grant Bonus to hardworking employees

+-   Company related docs:

--   Add company FAQs
+    -   [x] Add and Update company FAQs

--   Edit company policy
+    -   [x] Add and Update company policy

--   Add declared holidays
+    -   [x] Add declared holidays
--   Approve/Reject Leaves, Loans and Bonus
--   Grant Bonus to hardworking employees

-### Other
+### Additional

--   JWT Based Authentication
+-   [x] JWT Based Authentication

--   Intituitive UI
+-   [x] Intituitive UI

 ## Getting Started